A support staff team member is someone who works at camp but their role isn’t directly involved with the campers.

-There are four main support staff categories which can be found at camp:
+There are four main support staff categories which can be found at camp;

-Not your average day job: Being support staff at summer camp really allows you the best of both worlds - experience the world of summer camp, from food fights to lake swings and campfires - but also gain work experience in the industry of your choice abroad.
+Being support staff at summer camp really allows you the best of both worlds - experience the world of summer camp, from food fights to lake swings and campfires - but also gain work experience in the industry of your choice abroad.

-Alongside our Preparation day - you’ll spend your first week of camp getting trained on all other aspects of your support staff job role.
+Yes.
+You’ll spend your first week of camp getting trained on all other aspects of your support staff job role.
 This is often called orientation and will cover things like support staff protocol, shift rotas and team-building exercises, offering you the opportunity to make strong connections with other staff members before the campers arrive.